PatrickYLi/patrickyli.github.io/work/patmo/lecture-01.md

       <button class="quiz-option" data-choice="c" onclick="checkPatmoQuiz(this)">C. What is the precise three-dimensional cloud field over the whole planet?</button>
     </div>
     <div class="quiz-feedback"></div>
+    <div class="quiz-explanation" hidden><strong>Correct.</strong> <span class="feedback-detail"><code>PATMO</code> is a one-dimensional atmospheric photochemistry model, so it is well suited to questions about layer-by-layer chemical structure and sensitivity to inputs such as emissions, radiation, and deposition.</span></div>
   </div>

   <div class="quiz-block" data-answer="c">